The AB5 Tax Law: How It Affects Your CA Business

 One of the clearest ways to signal your independence is to operate as a formal business.
 Forming an entity like a Limited Liability Company (LLC) or an S Corporation creates a legal distinction between you and your business.
 This structure is a powerful indicator that you are not an employee but a separate company providing services.
 It helps you maintain separate finances, build business credit, and protect your personal assets.
 Think of it as the official foundation of your consulting practice.
 Our team can help you with entity formation to ensure you choose the right structure for your goals.

-Demonstrate Control Over Your Work
+Prove You’re in Control of Your Work

 To be considered a contractor, you must be the one in the driver’s seat.
 The ABC test requires that you are free from the hiring entity’s control and direction.
 This means you should be using your own equipment, setting your own work hours, and deciding how you will complete the project.
 Avoid using a company email address or accepting detailed, step-by-step instructions on how to perform your service.
 You were hired for your expertise, so your work process should reflect that autonomy.
 Proper business accounting and management practices can help you track your independent operations and expenses clearly.